 - Any other purpose described in this Policy or the Terms.

 We use non-personal information for the following purposes:

-- Auditing, research, measurement and analysis in order to maintain, administer, enhance and protect our Services, including analyzing usage trends and patterns and measuring the effectiveness of content, advertising, features or services;
+- Auditing, research, measurement and analysis in order to maintain, administer, enhance and protect our Services, including analyzing usage trends and patterns and measuring the effectiveness of content, features or services;

 - Creating new features and services;

 - Health and medical research; public health and service activities; healthcare- and medical-related services; and

 - Any other purposes described in this Policy or the Terms.

 We may also use non-personal information to prepare aggregate reports for current or future providers or partners to show trends about the general use of our Services.
 Such reports may include age, gender, geographic, demographic or other general user information, but do not include Personal Information.